Orthopedics

 Treatment

-• Active rest such as light stretching or walking
+• Active rest, such as light stretching or walking

 • Heat therapy (lukewarm bath, warm compresses)

-• Avoid strenuous re-exercise (supercompensation period required)
+• Avoid strenuous re-exercise (supercompensation period needed)

 • Short-term use of NSAIDs may be an option for severe pain